hcarnes/hcarnes.github.io/_posts/2017-11-30-refactoring_ruby_regex.markdown

 ---

 Code that is unnecessarily long is not fun to read.
-Refactoring involves reevaluating and rewriting code to increase efficiency and readability.
+Refactoring involvesrewriting code to increase efficiency and readability.
 To demonstrate refactoring, I'll show you how I started with a long method and refactored it to find a cleaner solution.

 Both methods below accomplish the same task: accept an argument of a phone number and return true for valid phone numbers, regardless of format, and return false for invalid phone numbers.
 Examples of valid numbers include: 1234567890, 123-456-7890, (123)456-7890, 123 456 7890, and (123)4567890.